The Post-Covid World

 ClassPass, which has a business model that is highly dependent on brick-and-mortar fitness, launched its video platform through its website to support instructors through the transition.
 Aaptiv, a leading provider of audio fitness programs, announced a partnership with brick-and-mortar fitness curator Xponential to provide content to its members.

-As the Covid-19 crisis abates, in-person fitness may see a rebound over time.
-However, the added convenience of virtual fitness — and the lower prices of digital classes compared to those in studios — likely means that it’s here to stay.
-It could also see higher adoption rates from brick-and-mortar facilities looking to future-proof their business.
+However, the added convenience of virtual fitness — and the lower prices of digital classes compared to those in studios — likely means that a hybrid model of at-home and in-person workouts is here to stay.

 Senior care & aging in place